Zenith In Action: Peoples Gas Vertical Shaft Inspection

 - Increase the percentage of the asset covered: The company required a vast improvement in the area of the surfaces inspected.
 The goal was to gain 100% coverage of wholly reliable data.

-Zenith was considered the ideal tool to achieve all of the aims.
+The Zenith 4K vertical inspection camera was considered the ideal tool to achieve all of the aims.
 This vertical space inspection unit was designed for exactly such a task and combines various cutting-edge systems to do so.

 - Zenith has multiple configuration options, meaning that the offset entry points over the older vertical shafts could be easily reached.
 It also allowed for a gas detection monitor to be lowered into each shaft prior to the inspection, ensuring there no natural gas leaks or plumes.